Planning Your Visit

 - Comfortable clothes and shoes for exploring our trails and labyrinth

-- While yoga mats are provided, we welcome you to bring your own too
+- While yoga mats and meditation cushions are provided, we welcome you to bring your own too

 - For some, bringing their own pillow can ensure a comfortable rest